RCIA - Becoming Catholic

 The Catholic Church is the Body of Christ and is founded by Jesus himself to continue his message and ministry of God’s love.

-The Order of Christian Initiation for Adults (OCIA) is the process in which people become Catholic and fully united to God the Father, through Jesus’ death and resurrection.
+The Rite of Christian Initiation for Adults (RCIA) is the process in which people become Catholic and fully united to God the Father, through Jesus’ death and resurrection.

 Want to know what Catholics believe or what is involved in becoming a Catholic?

-If you feel like you would like to know more about the purpose and meaning of the faith or what it involves to be a Catholic, do not hesitate to contact either Dan Martin or Fr.
-Rick Loughnan (contact details below)
+If you feel like you would like to know more about the purpose and meaning of the faith or what it involves to be a Catholic, do not hesitate to contact either Dan Martin or Alex Chia (contact details below).

 How do I become Catholic?